peter-lyons-kehl/ndd/CONTRIBUTING.md

 ## File formatting

 - Use `cargo fmt` for Rust source.
-- Leave one empty line at the end of Rust, Markdown and any other source files.
+- Leave one empty line at the end of Rust, Markdown, Toml, Yaml and any other source/config files.